gordonbay/Windows-On-Reins/README.md

 ## Warning
 I do not take responsibility for what may happen to your system.
 This is at your own risk.

-## What it does - General
+## What it does - Quality of Life

-- Disable windows services that still download updates even if user choose not to
-- Disable windows services with unusual data traffic
-- Disable windows services with unusual disk usage
-- Disable useless and questionable services like "Windows Telemetry"
 - Allow users to definitively disable windows updades
 - Allow users to definitively disable windows defender
-- Installation of those VC++ resources that should came with windows anyway
+- Installation of those VC++ resources
-- Allow users to clear all the bloatware that came with windows installation
+- Allow users to clear all the bloatware that cames with Windows installation
 - Enable dark mode
+- Install Nvidia control panel
+- Dracula's dark mode for Notepad++

 ## What it does - Performance details